 The Fund has been closed to new entrants since 1992.
-Members with 10 or more years' service are eligible to take an immediate or deferred pension on leaving the Fund.
+Members with ten or more years' service are eligible to take an immediate or deferred pension on leaving the Fund.
 As a result, almost all members in the Fund can take either an immediate pension or a deferred pension.
 The total value of these pensions for all members, as at the valuation date, is the vested benefits.

-Members will, however, retire at dates later than 30 June 2011.
+Members will retire at dates later than 30 June 2012.
 The pension they receive at their actual retirement date can be split into that part accrued at the valuation date and that part which will accrue after the valuation date.
 The net asset value of the Fund was used as the actuarial value of the assets.

 The valuation revealed that the Fund was in deficit at the date of the valuation.
 The benefits payable from the Fund are underwritten by the Government.

-The Government Actuary recommended that from 30 June 2012, the Government pays 78.9% of each benefit paid (2011: 80%).
+The Actuary recommended that from 1 July 2013, the Government pays 83.3% of each benefit paid (2012: 79%).